Skip to content

 Written by

 How can managers encourage struggling employees to do better?
 This question has become increasingly more important, especially as remote work persists and companies need effective ways to evaluate and improve employee performance.
 A performance improvement plan (PIP) will give managers an effective roadmap to share with their team to increase their success.
 Managers using PIPs should take steps to communicate with employees in a way that resonates.
-Here, we’ll explore the most effective ways to create and implement a performance improvement plan — without burning bridges with employees.
+Here, we’ll explore the most effective ways to create and implement a performance plan without burning bridges with employees.

 Key Facts